-Technical Electives
+Remaining credits car Technical Electives

 Timeline and Milestones: PhD students must make adequate progress and reach appropriate milestones toward their degree by working with their faculty Advisor and thesis committee.
-The ME faculty has adopted a PhD timeline that outlines milestones students must reach on a semester-by-semester basis.
-These milestones include selecting a permanent Advisor, establishing a thesis committee, completing the qualifying exam, presenting a research proposal, submitting appropriate graduation forms to move to admission to candidacy, a preliminary defense, and a final dissertation defense.
-Additional milestones also include journal publications requirements.
+The ME faculty has adopted a PhD timeline that outlines milestones students should reach on a semester-by-semester basis.
+Each milestone is listed here with more detailed explanations given below: